Potential Red Flags in a Job Interview

 Hiring great employees is vital for every business, and this is especially the case for small companies with few employees.

 Bad hires end up costing a company big money.
-According to a recent CareerBuilder survey, 75% of companies said a bad hire can lead to an average of $14,900 in wasted money.
+According to a recent survey, a bad hire can lead to an average cost of anywhere from $17,000 to $240,000 in wasted money depending on the position.

 Hiring the wrong job candidate can have disastrous results, so the stakes are high for hiring managers during interviews.
 Just like you’re watching them, employers will be looking for red flags that you’re not a good fit.